Your First Deployment

 Alert Logic provides a single agent that collects data used for analysis, such as log messages and network traffic, metadata, and host identification information.
 For more information about installing agent installations, see Install the Alert Logic agent for Linux or Install the Alert Logic agent for Windows.

 If you are configuring a Data Center deployment, you must assign appliances to your networks.
 Use the Unique Registration Key to assign one or more appliances to each network.
 For more information about installing a physical appliance or a virtual appliance, see Install the Alert Logic Virtual Appliance or Install the Physical Appliance.

 Set up log sources

 If you have a Professional subscription, you can set up log collection.
-To add log sources for data you want to collect, see Configure Log Sources.
+To add log sources for data you want to collect, see Log Sources.